 Jen began chronicling her (and husband Sean, also known as “Handy Man”) DIY adventures in 2007 as they worked on their circa 1950 digs in Toronto.
 Fast-forward to late 2016 and we find the couple (and child, Chloe) updating a 1960s house “bursting with charm,” complete with pocket doors.

-Jen’s touchstone, in all of her projects, is a meticulous attention to detail.
-You’ll notice it in the photography, the brilliant tutorials (yes, you will learn how to hang wallpaper) and in the fact that she realizes we may just want to copy what she’s done so she provides a “shop the look” section on her site.
+Jen’s touchstone, in all of her projects, is her meticulous attention to detail.
+You’ll notice it in the photography, the brilliant tutorials (yes, you will learn how to hang wallpaper) and in the fact that she realizes we may just want to copy what she’s done so, she provides a “shop the look” section on her site.

-If you’re addicted to Pinterest, you will love Recaptured Charm—a Pinterest-esque foray into repurposing furniture.
-Helmed by Maple, Ontario’s lovely Lisa DeNardi Galati (the whole family is gorgeous!), this is definitely a blog for the every-person, with tips and tricks on how to transform cast-off furnishings into serviceable, attractive pieces.
+If you’re addicted to Pinterest, you will love Recaptured Charm—a Pinterest-Esque foray into repurposing furniture.
+Ontario’s lovely Lisa DeNardi Galati is at the helm of the projects.
+Recaptured Charm is a blog for every person, with tips and tricks on how to transform cast-off furnishings into serviceable, attractive pieces.

 What we love about Galati is that, although she harbours a preference for the “rustic, antique look,” she isn’t opposed to thinking outside of that box and also offers up contemporary solutions for ratty, old furniture.

 Anyone that can make old tires look charming and create adorable wreaths out of coffee filters deserves her time in the spotlight.
-Lisa and Recaptured Charm have been featured in the National Post, Ristrutturare, Flea Market Style magazine, Apartment Therapy, Remodelaholic and others.
+Lisa and Recaptured Charm have features in National Post, Ristrutturare, Flea Market Style magazine, Apartment Therapy, Remodelaholic and others.